litestar-org/litestar/docs/usage/exceptions.rst

 As a result of the above structure, the exceptions raised by the ASGI Router itself, namely ``404 Not Found`` and ``405 Method Not Allowed`` are handled only by exception handlers defined on the app layer.
-Thus, if you want to affect these exceptions, you will need to pass the exception handlers for them to the Starlite constructor and cannot use other layers for this purpose.
+Thus, if you want to affect these exceptions, you will need to pass the exception handlers for them to the Litestar constructor and cannot use other layers for this purpose.